-- v.
+v.
 Condominium.
-A development consisting of an undivided interest in common for a portion of a parcel coupled with a separate interest in space in a residential or commercial building on the parcel. - vi.
+A development consisting of an undivided interest in common for a portion of a parcel coupled with a separate interest in space in a residential or commercial building on the parcel.

+vi.
 Cottage Housing Development.
-Four or more small, detached dwelling units sharing a commonly owned courtyard/common area and parking area. - vii.
+Four or more small, detached dwelling units sharing a commonly owned courtyard/common area and parking area(s).
+Any two units within a cottage housing development may be attached as a duplex.

+vii.
+Courtvard Apartment.
+Five to twelve (5-12) attached apartment units characterized by attached apartment units arranged on two or three sides of a central courtyard or lawn area.

+viii(vii).
 Duplex.
-One building containing two single-family dwelling units totally separated from each other by a one-hour fire wall or floor. - viii.
+One building containing two single-family dwelling units totally separated from each other by a one-hour fire wall or floor.

+xvii.
+Fourplex.
+One building containing four single-family dwelling units totally separated from each other by a one-hour fire wall or floor.

+ixviii.
 Guest House.
 Living quarters without kitchen facilities located on the same lot with a principal building and occupied for the sole use of members of the family, temporary guests, or persons permanently employed on the premises.
-(See also Accessory Dwelling Unit.) - ix.
+(See also Accessory Dwelling Unit.)

+ix.
 Manufactured Home.
-A single-family residence constructed after June 15, 1976, and installed in accordance with the U.S. Department of Housing and Urban Development (HUD) requirements for manufactured housing and bearing the appropriate insignia indicating such compliance. - x.
+A single-family residence constructed after June 15, 1976, in accordance with state and federal requirements for manufactured homes, and installed in accordance with the U.S. Department of Housing and Urban Development (HUD) requirements for manufactured housing, and bearing the appropriate insignia indicating such compliance.

+xi.
 Manufactured Home, Designated.
-A manufactured home constructed after June 15, 1976, in accordance with state and federal requirements for manufactured homes, and which meets the requirements of OMC 18.04.060.O. - xi.
+A manufactured home constructed after June 15, 1976, in accordance with state and federal requirements for manufactured homes, and which meets the requirements of OMC 18.04.060.O.

+xii.
 Manufactured Home, New.
-Any manufactured home required to be titled under Title 46 No RCW, which has not been previously titled to a retail purchaser, and is not a "used mobile home" as defined in RCW 82.45.032 No(2). - xii.
+Any manufactured home required to be titled under Title 46 RCW, which has not been previously titled to a retail purchaser, and is not a "used mobile home" as defined in RCW 82.45.032 (2).

+Commented [A1]: OMC 18.02.180 Section D, Item a "Dwelling, conventional" vii "Courtyard Apartment"

+If you already have a duplex, and a large enough lot, can you add two or more small dwelling units around a courtyard and create a courtyard apartment?
+How would this sort of repurposing be approved and how would impact and hook-up fees be assessed?

+Commented [A2]: OMC 18.02.180 Section D, Item a "Dwelling, conventional" xvii "Fourplex" Fourplexes (and triplexes) were NOT explicitly presented as new housing types under MMH.
+Yet, it seems clear that as with courtyard apartments, these housing types were previously undefined in the OMC. xiii.
 Mobile Home.
-A single-family residence transportable in one or more sections, built on a permanent chassis, designed to be used as a permanent dwelling and constructed before June 15, 1976. - xiii.
+A single-family residence transportable in one or more sections, built on a permanent chassis, designed to be used as a permanent dwelling and constructed before June 15, 1976.

+xi \underline{v} i \underline{v} .
 Modular Home.
 A structure constructed in a factory and installed in accordance with the applicable Building Code and bearing the appropriate insignia indicating such compliance.
 This definition includes "pre-fabricated," "panelized" and "factory built" units.

+xiv.
+Single-Family Dwelling.
+A single unit providing complete, independent living facilities for a family, including permanent provisions for living, sleeping, cooking and sanitation.

+xvi.
+Single-Room Occupancy.
+A housing type consisting of one room with cooking facilities and with shared bathroom facilities, and cooking facilities that are either in the room or shared.
+(See also Boarding Home, Lodging House and Bed and Breakfast.)

+xvii.
+Triplex.
+Dne building containing three single-family dwelling units totally separated from each other by a one-hour fire wall or floor.